A Last Note: Production

 The house in the mountains was director Shindō's actual mountain retreat, and is the same building as the old man's house in Tree Without Leaves.
 Shindō's wife Nobuko Otowa was diagnosed with terminal cancer during the production and died in December 1994, prior to the film's release.

+Release

+Shindō's film was shown in competition at the 19th Moscow International Film Festival in July 1995.

+Legacy

+A Last Note was screened at a 2012 retrospective on Shindō and Kōzaburō Yoshimura in London, organised by the British Film Institute and the Japan Foundation.